Become a Member

 Anyone 50+ can become a member of OLLI at ASU!
 Our members come from all walks of life: many are retired yet others are still working, and there are no educational requirements for our non-credit classes.

 You become a member at the time you register for classes each semester.
-Membership is required to register for our classes/LEGs, but you do not have to register for classes/LEGs as a member of OLLI at ASU.
+Membership is required to register for our classes and Learning Enrichment Groups (LEGs), but you do not have to register for classes/LEGs as a member of OLLI at ASU.